Skip to content

 In the above example, the tree-address of \(V_{\mathbf{d}}\) is 011.

-A Merkle proof example
+Merkle proof example

-Merkle Trees can be used as commitment schemes.
+Merkle trees can be used as commitment schemes.
 And here is an example that follows the (key,value)-pair approach used in the zkProver.
-Consider the Merkle Tree shown in the figure above.
+Consider the Merkle tree shown in the figure above.

-If the prover has committed to a value \(\text{V}_{\mathbf{f}}\) by appending a new leaf \(\mathbf{H}(\text{V}_{\mathbf{f}})\) to the Merkle Tree as depicted in the above figure, he must then avail the following information, to enable verification of his claim;
+If the prover has committed to a value \(\text{V}_{\mathbf{f}}\) by appending a new leaf \(\mathbf{H}(\text{V}_{\mathbf{f}})\) to the Merkle tree as depicted in the above figure, he must then avail the following information, to enable verification of his claim;

 1. The Merkle root, denoted by \(\mathbf{root}_{\mathbf{a..h}}\),